elrizal/class-visual-guides/README.md

-# class-visual-guides
+# Class Visual Guides
-Brief tutorials on intro to GitHub and various program installations
+Brief tutorials on introductions to GitHub and various program installations